-There were no share options held at the start of the year, and no changes to share options other than as shown in the table above.
-A total of 6,000,000 share options were held at the end of the year.
+There were 6,000,000 share options held at the start of the year, there were no changes to share options during the year.
+A total of 6,000,000 share options were held at the end of the year (2022: 6,000,000).

-Transactions with directors and director related entities
+Transactions with Directors and Director related entities

-The terms and conditions of transactions with directors and their related entities were no more favorable than those available or which might reasonably be expected to be available, on similar transactions to non-director entities on an arm's length basis.
+The terms and conditions of transactions with Directors and their related entities were no more favorable than those available or which might reasonably be expected to be available, on similar transactions to non-Director entities on an arm's length basis.